-A short time later, a drummer friend had asked Jane to front a band.
+A drummer friend had asked Jane to front a band.
 Jane never considered herself a lead singer before but felt right at home.
 With this band, she performed the big rock clubs around Northern Jersey and quickly gained recognition for her vocal abililty.
 Ms. Train then branched off and formed her own band, Little Sister.
 Since she already was well known in the area, Little Sister quickly rose to popularity and gigged in all the major venues in NJ and started playing the cool rock clubs in NYC.
 They opened for many National Acts, creating a nice buzz that would attract the area's elite rock stars.
 There were record company interests but no bites.
-A female fronted hard rock band was risky at this time.

 Jane's father passed away in Las Vegas.
 Jane and her brother flew there to take care of things and Jane ended up staying for a few months.
-Crossing paths with Joe Lynn Turner, a friend from Jersey who was fronting DEEP PURPLE at the time, Joe suggested she co-write with a guitarist in LA who had backing.
+Crossing paths with mentor and friend from New Jersey, Joe Lynn Turner, he suggested she co-write with a guitarist in LA who had backing.
 Off to LA she went.
 She stayed in LA for a year and a half, writing music, making friends and reflecting.
 Although she still considers LA like a second home, Jane returned to the NYC area and started performing under her own name and doing Jingle work.
 JOE LYNN TURNER had asked Jane to sing backup on his record, "Undercover" which was her first International album debut.

 All of this was nicely interrupted by a long tour as LIZ PHAIR'S sole backing singer.
 With Liz, Jane toured across America, toured with Alanis Morissette, and LILITH FAIR in which she shared the stage with Sheryl Crow, Dixie Chicks and Sarah McLachlan.
 She even appeared on the Tonight Show with Jay Leno, Rosie O'Donnell, and Sessions@West54th.

-Currently Jane co-fronts New Wave 80s Band M80 (www.reverbnation.com/m80band) and plays around Northeastern US, Key West and Overseas.
+Currently Jane co-fronts Pop 80s Band M80 (www.reverbnation.com/m80band) and moonlights with Headbanger's Ball (www.facebook.com/headbangersballtheband) playing around Northeastern US, Key West and Overseas.